impredicative/gitblobts/README.md

 An attempt to add a blob with the same timestamp as a preexisting blob will result in a new blob.

 An effort has been made to keep third-party package requirements to a minimum.
-As the code is in an early stage, the implementation should be reviewed before use.

 ## Links
 * Code: [https://github.com/impredicative/gitblobts/](https://github.com/impredicative/gitblobts/)